TK's Reviews

 Taste

 The Pier is underneath the Tara Hotel.
 It was redone a few years ago, all Irish Pub Co. style.
 Paddy is a friendly barman.
 The pint was a bit warm and lacking character.
-Weak lacing, big collar.
+Weak lacing and a giant collar.
 Not bad for a hotel.
 Fair price.

 Appearance